 Next we head to nearby Mdina, the jewel in the crown of the entire island, perched on a hill surrounded by huge walls.
 There’s time for lunch before we visit the Church of Mosta, with the third largest dome in the world, amazingly decorated, but principally famous as the unfortunate recipient of a direct hit by a bomb during Mass.
 Fortunately it failed to explode, establishing the legend of a miracle.

-For 2020 departures, the morning is free to do as you wish.
+The morning is free to do as you wish.
 Malta’s seafood is exceptional, so maybe a spot of shopping followed by a leisurely lunch of the ‘catch of the day’ at a restaurant overlooking the sea?
 The wines of Malta may not be as widely acclaimed as those produced by its Mediterranean neighbours, but the country has actually been producing quality vintages since the time of the Phoenicians over two thousand years ago.
 Now, the growing wine industry is gradually gaining the recognition it so deserves, and to explore this lesser-known facet of Malta, this afternoon we visit a prestigious wine estate near Mdina, the ancient capital.
 After a tour of their vineyards, we’ll enjoy a tasting of three of their superb wines.

 This morning we drive to the southern coast to see the mesmerising waters of the Blue Grotto.
 The combination of the sunlight and location creates a wonderful display: the caves mirror the phosphorescent colours of the sea and underwater flora.
 We continue to the prehistoric, megalithic temples of Hagar Qim, a UNESCO-listed site on a hilltop overlooking the sea.
 One of the chambers has an elliptical hole, hewn out to align with the sunrise of the summer solstice, so the rays pass through and illuminate a stone slab within the chamber!